 Bug shields are fragile.
 They can break in a car wash.

-The magnetic car bra requires far less maintenance than conventional bras, it costs less than bug shields or clear bras and it's the only bra guaranteed not to damage your paint.
+The magnetic car bra requires far less maintenance than conventional bras, it costs less than bug shields or clear bras and with proper care it will keep your paint in original condition.

 Bra removed after a trip through mountains